TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 However, we refrain from using this dataset, as we experienced unstable training during preliminary tests, a circumstance we will address again in the experimental part of this work.

+In total, we collect more than *650 GB* of data.

 #figure(
   table(
     columns: 5,